The ASG Rising Leaders Program

-Contribute to the conversation at the Aspen Security Forums in Aspen, CO and Washington, D.C.
+Contribute to conversations at the Aspen Security Forums in Aspen, CO and Washington, DC.

-Have the opportunity to engage with world leaders, senior government officials, members of Congress, journalists, prominent thinkers and practitioners in academia, policy, and business.
+Have the opportunity to engage with world leaders, senior government officials, members of Congress, journalists, and prominent practitioners in academia, policy, and business.

-Join a lifetime network of Rising Leaders alumni, which offers the chance to further connect with other bold thinkers in national security.
+Join a lifetime network of Rising Leaders alumni, which offers the chance to further connect with other bold thinkers in foreign policy and national security.

 Who should apply?

 Candidates for the program should be young professionals with approximately five to ten years of experience in their field.

 Demonstrated interest and involvement in national security and foreign policy, diplomacy, international development, human rights, homeland security, cybersecurity, and/or other related fields.

 Must be a U.S. citizen or permanent resident.

 Must be able to attend meetings and events throughout the year.